neo4j/graph-data-science-client/README.md

 ## License

-`gdsclient` is licensed under the Apache Software License version 2.0.
+`graphdatascience` is licensed under the Apache Software License version 2.0.
 All content is copyright © Neo4j Sweden AB.